U.S. Women Knocked Out Of Medal Contention In Women’s Handball

 The United States finished sixth in 1992 and seventh in 1988.
 Its best showing was fourth in 1984, before any of the current team members were playing.

 Sharon Cain and Chryssandra Hires each scored two goals during the American rally.
 But the U.S. never got closer after Peterka’s mistake.

 ``We beat them by five goals in the second half.
 That is a pretty good effort for our team,″ Hellgren said. ``We showed we can play a different way in handball.
 We showed them the American way.″

 That included a pressing, zone-like defense for much of the second half.

 Eszter Matefi, who scored nine first-half goals for Hungary, was shut out in the second half.
 Helga Nemeth finished with six goals for the Hungarians.

 Cain and Hires both scored five of their goals after halftime.
 Hires paced the United States with eight goals, while Cain had seven.

 Kjersti Grini scored 10 goals for Norway, which built a 15-11 halftime lead and never trailed Germany after that.
-Mirolsava Ritskiavitchius led the Germans with eight points.
+Mirolsava Ritskiavitchius led the Germans with eight goals.

 Lim O-kyeong, Oh Seong-ok and Hong Jeong-ho Hong each scored five goals for South Korea.
 After Lim’s fastbreak goal 10 minutes into the game made it 7-2, Angola never got within five points.
 Elisa Webba had seven goals for Angola.

 Gitte Madsen made seven of her eight shots for Denmark, which never trailed in its game.
-The Danish team built a 19-9 halftime lead by outscoring South Korea 12-3 in the final 13:28 of the first half.
+The Danish team built a 19-9 halftime lead by outscoring China 12-3 in the final 13:28 of the first half.